Star Trek actor Leonard Nimoy was rushed to hospital last week following severe chest pains.

 Of course, Nimoy’s hospitalisation follows a number of hospital trips over the last few months due to a condition known as COPD – Chronic Obstructive Pulmonary Disease.
 Nimoy himself attributes this to a long history of smoking… even though he’d quit smoking over thirty years ago.

 But he blames the illness on his decades-long smoking habit.
-In fact, Nimoy took to Twitter back in 2014 to discuss his illness.
+In fact, Leonard Nimoy himself took to Twitter back in 2014 to discuss his long-term illness.

 “I quit smoking 30 years ago,” he said.
 “Not soon enough.
 I have COPD.
 Grandpa says, quit now!!
 [Live Long and Prosper].”